navigate up one level

 Except when it isn’t.
 The Holy Spirit is everywhere present and fills all things.
 As I write, I’m thinking of individuals I encounter in my work that lift my spirits, that exhibit the fruit of the Spirit.
 I’m also thinking of conversations God has brought about in recent years, when I’ve spent time with colleagues face to face.
 “So, Chad, what makes you tick?
 Is it faith?”
 “So, Chad, are people religious in Pittsburgh?”
 “Chad, I’ve never told this to anyone, not even my wife.”

 Making tents is good.
 Worshiping tents is bad.
 I want to worship God.
 I want to be holy.
 I want to be present to the people in front of me—physically in front of me.
-I want to love them and lay down my life for them.
+I want to love them and pour out my life for them.
 I’m bad at it and I want to get better every day.
 I want to sharpen and be sharpened, like iron.

 In the end, I want for us to present each other—by the power and grace of the Holy Spirit, together with all the saints—as pure offerings to God on the Day of Christ.
 To Him be all honor, glory, and worship, of the Father and of the Son and of the Holy Spirit, now and ever and unto ages of ages!
 Amen!